Oral Hygiene Moorabbin

 Dental X-rays are usually performed every year.
 They can be taken more often if your dentist is monitoring the progress of a dental issue or treatment.

-Oral Hygiene Tips in Moorabbin
+Oral Hygiene in Moorabbin

 At Captivate Dental, we don’t let any dental problems take over your mouth.
 We perform patient-friendly and helpful dental examinations, X-rays, and scale and cleans according to your needs and preferences.